DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fixed-columns.md

 # React Grid - Fixed Columns

 The Grid allows you to fix one or more first and last columns.
-Fixed columns are always on their initial places regardless of the current scrolling position.
+Fixed columns remain at their initial places regardless of the current scrolling position.

 **Browser Support Notes:**

-- The following browsers do not support fixed columns because they do not suppoort `position: sticky`:
+- The following browsers do not support fixed columns because they do not support `position: sticky`:
  - Android Browser before 5.0
  - WebView for Android before 5.0
  - Internet Explorer